All of our content is written by humans, not robots. Learn More

 3. Get law enforcement involved if necessary.
 The aftermath of doxxing may include stalking, threats, and blackmail.
 If you suspect any of these may be happening to your teenager, get law enforcement involved.

 4. Go on a social media blackout.
-Suspend or delete your child’s social media accounts, especially those linked to in the leaked information, to protect them from online harassment.
+Suspend or delete your child’s social media accounts, especially those linked to the leaked information, to protect them from online harassment.

 5. Assess the situation with a clear mind.
 Once you’ve applied “first aid,” the next step is to assess the situation with a clear mind.
 Find out what has been targeted, what may come next, and how you can prevent further damage.
 Consider putting a freeze on your child’s credit too, as victims of doxxing are more likely to experience identity theft.